Addressing Teen Loneliness: How to Help

 Whatever may be causing teens to feel lonely, there are steps parents and family members, and teens themselves, can take to help.
 And it’s vital that young people learn healthy ways to deal with feeling lonely.

 The behavioral patterns people start in their teens help determine not only their current mental health, but also their chance of having long-term mental health issues during adulthood.
-Some mental health and social problems either start or peak during the adolescent (ages 10 to 17) and young adulthood (ages 18 to 25) years.
-Because they are still developing mentally and emotionally, teens and young adults are especially sensitive to social forces.
+Some mental health and social problems either start or peak during adolescence (ages 10 to 17) and young adulthood (ages 18 to 25) years.
+Because they are still developing mentally and emotionally, teens and young adults are especially sensitive to social pressures.

 But teens can build resilience and learn how to make connections at school and home to improve their mental health.
 Helping them build strong bonds with others can help protect their mental health, a big part of their overall health.